EmanueleBernardi/phenotype-structured-models/README.md

 ## Parameters

-The key parameters are set in `parameters.m`:
+The default values for the key parameters are set in `parameters.m` as following:

 | Parameter | Description | Default value |
 |-----------|-------------|---------------|